 You mean you didn’t eat it all?
 Oh, that must just be me then!
 Seriously, if you do have any leftovers, here’s how to store them so you can get your coffee buttercream fix at a later date.

-Storage Tips: store any leftover buttercream in an airtight container in the fridge for up to 14 days.
+Storage Tips: Store any leftover buttercream in an airtight container in the fridge for up to 14 days.
 Bring back to room temperature and stir with a spatula before using.

-Freezing: this buttercream can be frozen for up to 3 months in an airtight container.
+Freezing: This buttercream can be frozen for up to 3 months in an airtight container.
 Defrost in the fridge overnight before using.
 Make sure you whip it slightly with a spatula before using it.

 Coffee Buttercream FAQs